michelinus/nfsw-server/README.md

 # HOW-TO: Launch Need For Speed World:

--create a link to nfsw.exe and edit it like this:
+- create a link to nfsw.exe and edit it like this:

 `\path\to\nfsw.exe ANYTHING_YOU_WANT http://ip-to-http-host:1337/nfsw/Engine.svc loginToken userId`